 Let’s do some beach house math.
-Three sisters and their families are paying $3,000 to rent a four-bedroom house on Isle of Palms, S.C., for a week.
-How should they split expenses?
+Three sisters and their families are paying $3,000 to rent a four-bedroom house in Isle of Palms, S.C., for a week.
+How should they split the costs?

 Easy: Divide $3,000 by three, so they each pay $1,000.

 But wait: One sister has three kids, who are staying in the fourth bedroom.
 One sister is single and has none.
 And the third sister, along with her husband and baby, is only staying five days.
 Help!

 The worst part of a multi-family vacation is often sharing the expenses.
 If one person feels they’re paying too much, that can sour the entire trip for everyone.
 So what’s the fairest way to split vacation rental costs?
 And how can travel insurance help?

 If you’re planning a domestic vacation (like a beach house rental) with multiple family members and/or friends, you need a travel insurance plan with two key benefits: trip cancellation and trip interruption.

 These benefits can save your budget (and your family harmony) in case you must cancel the trip or cut it short due to a covered reason.
 Here’s one example: A few days before the trip, what if your daughter becomes seriously ill and is hospitalized?
 Of course, you decide to stay home and care for her — but your other relatives are still going on vacation, and you’ll be on the hook for your share of the rental costs.
 If you have trip cancellation benefits, you can be reimbursed for your pre-paid, nonrefundable trip costs when you must cancel for a covered reason.